|Adolescent Sexual Health|

 If you are conducting research on adolescent sexual and reproductive health, be sure to check out Advocates’ Adolescent Sexual Behavior Research Guide for the most recent news, scholarly research, and publications from a variety of sources.

-Adolescent Sexual Behavior and Youth in Low- and Middle-Income Countries
+Adolescent Sexual Health and Youth in Low- and Middle-Income Countries

 Over 90% of new HIV infections occur in low- and middle-income countries, with millions infected there.
 In these countries, pregnancy (including complications from childbirth and unsafe abortion) is the leading cause of death for young women ages 15-19.
 Young people in low- and middle-income countries need information about and access to contraception and condoms to protect their health and lives.